DAT210/Reviews/README.md

 ## Introduction:

-## Setup:
+## Setup and Run:
 The API can be run both locally and in a docker container, though locally requires MySQL installed.
 It also requires a couple of files which must be manually added for security reasons, like a python configuration file called config.py and an environmental file with secrets.

-#### Build Repository and add Config:
+#### Build Repository:
 First of all the repository must be cloned, this can be achived by moving into a workspace with command line and use the following command with git installed:
 ```git
 git clone https://github.com/DAT210/Reviews.git
 ```
 When the repository is successfully cloned it's time to add a couple of configuration files.

+#### Add Config:
 The structure of the repository will look almost like this:
 ```
 /Reviews/
 	reviews/